laurenemilyto/amazon-vine-etl/README.md

 Big Data ETL using AWS RDS and PostgreSQL.
 Used PySpark to investigate whether Amazon Vine reviews are free of bias answering the question, 'Are Vine reviews trustworthy?'

-From Amazon: "Amazon Vine invites the most trusted reviewers on Amazon to post opinions about new and pre-release items to help their fellow customers make informed purchase decisions.
+"Amazon Vine invites the most trusted reviewers on Amazon to post opinions about new and pre-release items to help their fellow customers make informed purchase decisions.
 Amazon invites customers to become Vine Voices based on their reviewer rank, which is a reflection of the quality and helpfulness of their reviews as judged by other Amazon customers.
-Amazon provides Vine members with free products that have been submitted to the program by participating vendors."
+Amazon provides Vine members with free products that have been submitted to the program by participating vendors." - Amazon Vine

 ## Tools
 - PySpark